CalosNava/Lab.Practicing-Git/Desktop/README.md

-This is a repo for learning git
+My name is Carlos Nava